t-aguirre/t_aguirre_portfolio/README.md

 ## Concept

-This portfolio has been built with the template of the Wild Code School's teacher Lydie Pluvinage to develop project from scratch.
+This portfolio has been built with the template of the Wild Code School's teacher Lydie Pluvinage to develop projects from scratch.

 ## Setup & Use